Eureka Red Devils football

 The Eureka Red Devils football team represents Eureka College in college football at the NCAA Division III level.
 The Red Devils are members of the Northern Athletics Collegiate Conference (NACC), fielding its team in the NACC since 2018.
-The Red Devils play their home games at the Pete FioRito Stadium in Eureka, Illinois.

-Their head coach is Randy Starks, who took over the position in 2024.
+Eureka played home games at Pete FioRito Stadium in Eureka, Illinois.
+The team's head coach is Dion Jordan, who took over the position in 2026.